Android Virtual Machine

 Then click the save button

 At this point, the settings may still not be applied.
-Turn off WIFI and then enable it again, it should show connected
+Turn off WiFi and then turn it back on, it should then show as connected

 Then exit to the main interface, click on Google Chrome, and try to open a webpage

-You can see that opening this guide's URL works fine, proving the network is connected
+You can see that opening this guide's URL works without problems, proving that the network is connected

-Setting up Android Virtual Machine with Android Version 10 and Later Images
+Setting up an Android Virtual Machine with version 10 and later images

 as an example